daniel-ob/CS50W/5_Capstone/capstone/README.md

   - In "Login" page, a link allows users to request password reset entering an email address.
   - If an account exists for that email address, a mail is sent with a link to a page to set a new password.
 - **Profile** page: clicking on username loads a page where user can view and update its profile information.
-- **Contact us** page: a link on footer loads a page to email admins.
+- **Contact us** page: a link on footer loads a page with a contact form.
+The message will be sent to all staff members.

 All functionalities except "contact" requires authentication.